Eisenhower Matrix for Executives

 DO FIRST

-• Handle a major PR crisis that threatens brand reputation
+• Handle major PR crisis threatening brand reputation

-• Approve an emergency budget allocation to prevent operational failure
+• Approve emergency budget allocation to prevent failure

 PLAN THIS WEEK